High Court Overturns Workpac v Rossato Ruling on Casual Employment

 Note: The above is a summary for general information purposes only.
 It is not intended to be comprehensive or constitute legal advice.
 You should seek formal legal or other professional advice in relation to your particular circumstances before relying on the content of this article.

-Author: Martin Fletcher (Business Advisory, Commercial, Insolvency, Employment & Workplace Relations)
+Author: Martin Fletcher (Lawyer: Business Advisory, Commercial, Insolvency, Employment & Workplace Relations)

 Murfett Legal is a leading law firm in WA, providing services in litigation, corporate and commercial, employment and workplace relations, insolvency, debt collection, business restructuring, Wills & estates, property, leasing, settlements, liquor licensing and intellectual property.